-Located at 54 Romeo Street, the building’s Queen Anne Style architecture contains Gothic Revival Style elements that are seen elsewhere in the community.
-The character of the former Water Works building is quite in keeping with the designs of George F. Durand, a prominent London architect who designed the Perth County Courthouse.
+The building’s Queen Anne Style architecture contains Gothic Revival Style elements that are seen in architecture throughout the city.
+The character of the former Water Works building reflects the designs of George F. Durand, a prominent London architect who designed the Perth County Courthouse.

-Durand, one of Ontario’s leading architects of the time, felt, very strongly, that architecture was an art, not an engineering project; his structures reflecting the combination of more than one style of design associated with the Queen Anne Style.
+Durand, one of Ontario’s leading architects of the time, felt very strongly that architecture was an art, not an engineering project and his hallmark style reflects a combination of designs associated with the Queen Anne Style.

-Features such as pairings of lancet, or narrow pointed windows and the polychromatic effects in the brickwork are characteristic of Durand.
-Remnants of the once monumental entranceway, with its wedge-shaped gable and the arch within an arch motif, reflect Durand’s way of thinking.
+Features such as pairings of lancet or narrow, pointed windows and the polychromatic effects in the brickwork are characteristic of Durand as are the remnants of the once monumental entranceway with its wedge-shaped gable and the arch within an arch motif.

-By 1964, the historic building became obsolete when the Stratford Public Utilities Commission opened a new pump house across the street; there was a possibility that the buildings would be demolished.
-The Stratford Art Society (founded in 1945) prepared a feasibility plan to convert the buildings into a prestigious art gallery.
+By 1964, the historic building became obsolete when the Stratford Public Utilities Commission opened a new pump house across the street.
+At one point there was even a possibility that the buildings would be demolished.
+The Stratford Art Society (founded in 1945) prepared a feasibility plan to convert the buildings into an art gallery.

-The Rothman Art Gallery was an active cultural centre for the region, exhibiting emerging Canadian and International artists.
-In partnership with the Stratford Festival a ‘Music at Midnight’ series flourished at the Rothman Art Gallery from 1969 until 1976; presenting unscheduled appearances by guest musicians and chamber concerts by members of the resident Festival orchestra.
+The Rothman Art Gallery was an active cultural centre for the region, with exhibitions by Canadian and International artists.
+In partnership with the Stratford Festival, a ‘Music at Midnight’ series flourished at the Rothman Art Gallery from 1969 until 1976; presenting unscheduled appearances by guest musicians and chamber concerts by members of the resident Festival orchestra.

 By 1974, Rothman’s underwent internal organizational changes that altered the way the company supported the arts.
-Rothmans eventually removed themselves from this project, but not before spending in the neighbourhood of a million dollars to develop a viable art gallery.
+Rothmans eventually removed themselves from this project, but they left a legacy of more than a million dollars to renovate the art gallery.

-Withdrawal of Rothman’s along with its financial support over the next three years resulted in the gallery’s new name – Gallery Stratford.
-In 1985, Gallery Stratford’s unique architectural exterior was recognized with the City of Stratford designating it a Heritage Building.
+In 1985, Gallery Stratford’s unique architectural exterior was recognized by City of Stratford, designating it a Heritage Building.

-Over its 40 years, Gallery Stratford has established itself as one of the region’s leading art galleries, organizing exhibitions of works by local, national and international visual artists.
+Over its 50 year history, Gallery Stratford has established itself as one of the region’s leading public art galleries, organizing and presenting exhibitions by regional, national, and international visual artists.